Spain | Barcelona & Catalonia | Adult Only

 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-Catalonia is one of Spain’s most varied regions, where you can explore countless charming Romanesque churches, medieval hamlets and villages, and marvel at great Gothic cathedrals.
-A stream of museums can fill you in on the rich history and artistic legacy.
-Three of the 20th century’s most important artists – Picasso, Miró and Dalí – began their careers here.
-And who can ignore the architectural fantasies of Gaudí?
-Catalonian food is among Spain’s best, from the hearty meat and game dishes of the Pyrenees to the mouthwatering seafood delights on the Costa Brava, the range of delicacies is surprising.
+Catalonia is one of Spain’s most varied regions, where you can explore countless charming Romanesque churches, medieval hamlets and villages, and great Gothic cathedrals.
+A stream of museums can fill you in on the rich history and artistic legacy of the area.
+In fact, three of the 20th century’s most important artists – Picasso, Miró, and Dalí – began their careers here.
+And who can ignore the architectural fantasies of Gaudí, such as the Sagrada Familia and the Casa Milà?
+When you’re finished exploring, you can sit down to a delicious meal of Catalonian food, which is among Spain’s best.
+From the hearty meat and game dishes of the Pyrenees to the mouthwatering seafood delights on the Costa Brava, the range of delicacies is surprising.

 - Kayak a reservoir in the Ter River basin, where the village of San Roman de Sau once stood